Skip to Main Content

 Which District 64 school has the greatest facility needs?

-Lincoln Middle School has the most facility challenges by far, including outdated plumbing, HVAC, roofing, lighting, interior doors, and flooring.
-There is asbestos throughout the building, at 96 years old, and the instructional spaces, commons areas, and student support spaces are woefully outdated.
+Lincoln Middle School is 96 years old and has the most facility challenges by far, including outdated plumbing, HVAC, roofing, lighting, interior doors, and flooring.
+There is asbestos in much of the building's infrastructure, and the instructional spaces, commons areas, and student support spaces are woefully outdated.

 Why not replace Lincoln Middle School?